everx-labs/DeBot-IS-consortium/Stdin/README.md

 	value: int256 - integer entered by user

-`getUint` - prints prompt message to the user and returns unsinged integer entered by user
+`inputUint` - prints prompt message to the user and returns unsinged integer entered by user

 arguments: